timhowgego/Aquius/README.md

 Circular services that constitute two routes in different directions, that share some stops but not all, display with the service in both directions serving the entire shared part of the loop: Circular services normally halve the total service to represent the journey possibilities either clockwise or counter-clockwise, without needing to decide which direction to travel in to reach any one stop.
 Circular services that take different routes depending on their direction cannot simply be halved in this manner, even over the common section, because the service level in each direction is not necessarily the same.
 Consequently Aquius would have to understand which direction to travel in order to reach each destination the fastest.
 That would be technically possible by calculating distance, but would remain prone to misinterpretation, because a service with a significantly higher service frequency in one direction might reasonably be used to make journeys round almost the entire loop, regadless of distance.
 The safest assumption is that services can be ridden round the loop in either direction.
 In practice this issue only arises [in Parla](https://timhowgego.github.io/Aquius/live/es-rail-20-jul-2018/#x-3.76265/y40.23928/z14/c-3.7669/k40.2324/m10/s5/vlphn/n2).

+Aquius will summarise cabotaged routes accurately where only one node on the route is within _here_, but may over-count the service total when multiple nodes with different cabotage rules for the same vehicle journey are included in _here_.
+Cabotaged routes are those where pickup and setdown restrictions vary depending on the passenger journey being undertaken, not the vehicle journey.
+For example, an international or inter-regional operator may be forbidden from carrying passengers solely within one nation or region.
+Flixbus, for example, define these restrictions by creating multiple copies of each vehicle journey, each copy with different pickup and setdown flags.
+This poses a logical problem for Aquius, since it needs to both display the links from each separate node _and_ acknowledge that these separate links are provided by the exact same vehicle journey.
+Currently Aquius opts to show the links and over-count the journeys.
+This could be improved by counting common sections and nodes accurately, perhaps by defining a parent link that serves as a lookup for the entire stop sequence - although the basic conflict between link display and service count would remain a source of confusion.

 ### Spain

 Spanish Railway dataset services are not totally accurate: The network was research in one direction (away from Madrid), during academic holidays, and with a Cercanías journey planner that only showed origin/destination and not the stops inbetween.
 Likewise service totals for many city metros were calculated from average headways, so won't be perfectly accurate.
 Tourist-type services have been excluded.
 International services only within Spain.
 For an introduction to the dataset, see [Disassembling Trenes](https://timhowgego.wordpress.com/2018/09/04/disassembling-trenes/).